 This mix can become confusing, and I’ve seen it happen more times than I can count.

-That’s why this article gathers all the main Usui Reiki symbols as well as the ones in Karuna and Shamballa MDH.
+That’s why this article gathers all the main Usui Reiki symbols as well as the ones in Karuna and Shamballa Reiki.
 It’s a way to better understand how they work and how to use them.

 We’ll also cover a few non-traditional Reiki symbols to see how they fit in different contexts.